frankie-63/frankie-63/README.md

 - 👋 Hi, I’m @frankie-63
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in Python and JavaScript
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 https://www.facebook.com/sergey.vlad.54